tableau/TabPy/CONTRIBUTING.md

 pytest tabpy-tools/tests/integration_tests/ --cov=models --cov-append
 ```

+It should be noted that running the integration tests will install the following
+packages if the machine does not already have them: `sklearn, nltk, textblob,
+pandas, & numpy`

 ## Linux and Mac Specific Steps

 If you have downloaded Tabpy and would like to manually install Tabpy Server